-For two weeks during the summer, high school journalism teachers and advisers from around the country gather at the Walter Cronkite School of Journalism and Mass Communication for the Reynolds High School Journalism Institute, a two-week fellowship program for 35 high school journalism instructors from around the country providing intensive training in the principles and practices of journalism.
+High school journalism teachers and advisers from around the country gather at the Walter Cronkite School of Journalism and Mass Communication for the Reynolds High School Journalism Institute, a fellowship program for high school journalism instructors from around the country providing intensive training in the principles and practices of journalism.

 The Cronkite School, which held its first institute in 2007, is one of five journalism schools in the nation selected to host the program, which is administered by the American Society of News Editors through its Youth Journalism Initiative and funded with a generous grant from the Donald W. Reynolds Foundation.